zenrocklabs/zenrock-docs/docs/docs/zrSign/smart-contract-suite/zrsignconnect.md

 ### `reqSignForSimpleTx`

 Requests a signature for a simple transaction.
+SimpleTx is a zrSign transaction type that enables users to specify only the recipient, value, and data, while all other necessary details are automatically retrieved by the nodes.
+This eliminates the need for users or dApps to track nonces, gas parameters for EVMs, or manage UTXO composition for BTC.
+The only requirement for using SimpleTx is specifying wallet option 2.

 - `walletTypeId`: The ID of the wallet type (EVM or BTC).
 - `walletIndex`: The index of the wallet to use for signing.